sachin-trilio/HowTos/CRD.md

 5. This completes the creation of application based backup.

 ## Restore

-Lets take a look at how to restore a backup.
-The backup can be restored to different namespace on the same cluster.
+The Restore CRD specifies the backup that resources need to be restored from.
+Resources can be restored to the same namespace or a different namespace.
+If a backup target with existing backups are created to a different cluster, those backups can be restored to the cluster.
+A migration or disaster recovery use case can be implemented using this functionality.

 1. Log in to the **Management Console** of _Triliovault for Kubernetes_.
 2. Go to **Backup & Recovery** tab and click on **Backupplans**.
 This displays a list of backupplans.
 Select the backupplan for restore and click **Actions** -> **Backup & Restore Summary**.